motlabs/dont-be-turtle-pose-annotation-tool/README.md

 ```
 - Press ENTER to annotate the current image
 - Press SPACE to skip the current image
-- Press D to remote the current image from the dataset.
 ```

 Then the annotation is manipulated by the following:
 ```
-- Left Click: Visible joint
+- Left Click  + Any key: Annotate a visible joint and register
-- Right Click: Occluded joint
+- Right Click + Any key: Annotate a occluded joint and register
 - TAB: Current joint is not applicable for current image
-- Any key: register the annotation and move to next joint
 ```

 #### 4) Getting Results